 Asheem Singh is an internationally renowned campaigner, speaker, broadcaster and author.
 He was the youngest ever Chief Executive of the UK’s leading network for charity and social enterprise leaders, ACEVO, and was the first Director of Policy and Strategy at the UK’s leading venture philanthropy fund, Impetus-PEF.
 He has written widely on social entrepreneurship, leadership, technology, poverty and equalities for a range of international think tanks and publications including ‘The Guardian', ‘The Scotsman', and ‘The Spectator’.

 How do you know you are making a difference?
-Social movements that measure the success of social movements;
+The metrics and measures that keep social enterprise on-mission;

 "The Moral Marketplace puts the hype around social entrepreneurship into a wider political and ethical context, providing a hopeful vision for turning enthusiasm into positive social action."
 David Floyd, Managing Director, Social Spider